mayyaf9-stack/Se446-project/README.md

  Executive Summary

-Our team built a MapReduce pipeline on the department's Hadoop Cluster to analyze the Chicago Crime dataset (2001–present) containing over 793,000 records.
+Our team built a MapReduce pipeline on Hadoop Cluster to analyze the Chicago Crime dataset (2001–present) containing over 793,000 records.
 Each task uses a dedicated Python mapper script that parses the CSV dataset and emits key-value pairs, combined with a shared reducer that aggregates counts per key.
 Jobs were executed using Hadoop.
 The pipeline answers four critical questions: what crimes are most common, where they occur, how crime volume changes over time, and how often arrests are made.

 ---